 Limit practice time

 Using a smart hoop is extremely rewarding, giving you multiple physical and mental benefits.
-It's common for most people that get into hula hooping to practice for hours on end!
+It's common for most people that get into weighted hula hooping to practice for hours on end!
 If you want to keep using your weighted hoop even after bruising try limiting your session time to 10 - 20 minutes per day.
 This gives your body time to heal and replenish itself, usually, 24 hours is sufficient time for the bruising to subside.

 Lower the weight of the hula hoop you’re using

-The weight and heaviness of your hula hoop will have an effect on your bruising.
+The weight and heaviness of your weighted hula hoop will have an effect on your bruising.
 The heavier the hoop the more likely you're will bruise!
-Also, look for the inner ridges of your hula hoop, some are bumpy, some with ridges and others smooth.
+Also, look for the inner ridges of your weighted hula hoop, some are bumpy, some with ridges and others smooth.
 Try switching it up to a lighter hula hoop if you find yourself bruising, we recommend going for a lightweight at 2kg if you're just starting out or experiencing a lot of bruises.